Sami-Joatkaskuvla/ailu/README.md

 The animation testing file is a proof of concept for animations working on javascript canvas.
 Now the only problem is making individual animations for each enemy in the javascript game

+Update: Animations are now in working order, a sword has been added and the grappling hook scrapped.
+And since this school year is done, it is unlikely that i will work on this game again.
+However, if i ever do decide to work on it again, i should remember to add a shop system.